 This is the percent of patients that have had a urinary tract infection.
 These infections could be linked to poor hygiene.

 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of patients given antipsychotic medications.
-These drugs are sometimes used for a variety of medical conditions, such as cognitive disorders.
+This indicates the percent of patients prescribed antipsychotic drugs.
+These medications may be used for treating a variety of conditions, such as cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

 In Holladay Healthcare Center, 18.32% of Patients use Anti-Anxiety Medication